petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/managing-document-access/sharing-documents-with-other-users.md

 - By default, the Guest role has Add Discussion permission.
 This overlaps with the Comment permission in sharing.
 Therefore, all users can comment on a file regardless of whether the Comment permission was granted via sharing.
 You can change this by removing the Add Discussion permission from the Guest role.

 !!! note
-    The receiving user must be part of the same instance, but doesn't have to be a member of the same site.
+    The receiving user must be part of the same instance, but need not be a member of the same site.

 ## Sharing Files in Documents and Media